sisso/rust-space/rust/docs/forum.md

 # Forum

+## Trade system split

+More and more due increasing in complexity we see signals that TradeSystem need to be split into multiple sub-systems with different rules.

+1. Management
+- split traders for deliver and pickup
+- cancel deliver and pickps

+2. Execute deliver
+2.1 Move to deliver
+2.2 Transfer

+3. Execute pickup
+3.1 Move to pickup
+3.2 Transfer

+## Commands types

+Trade

+Deliver
+Deliver until zero
+Deliver until zero at

+Pickup
+Pickup until full at

 ## Sub-actions

 In case of trade deliver and miner deliver share same code.
 How to share same code?